Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 ### Start Account Generation

 Click on the "Add Account" button.
-You should see a pop-up similar to the process encountered when using the [AXIASolar JS Extension method](#axiasolarjs-browser-plugin) above.
+You should see a pop-up similar to the process encountered when using the [AXIACoin JS Extension method](#axiasolarjs-browser-plugin) above.
 Follow the same instructions and remember to [store your seed safely](#storing-your-key-safely)!

 ### Create and Back-Up Account